calvinchai/opticstream/docs/design.md

 ## 10. MATLAB Batch Processing (Implementation Detail)

-**IMPORTANT**: This section describes an implementation optimization, NOT a data hierarchy level.
-The fundamental data hierarchy is **Tile → Mosaic → Slice → All-Slices**.
-Batch processing exists solely to optimize MATLAB processing efficiency.

 **Note**: See section 3.2 for a high-level overview of batch-level processing.
 This section provides additional implementation details.

 ### 10.1 Data Hierarchy vs Batch Processing

 Batches are a temporary grouping used only during MATLAB processing for efficiency.
-The data hierarchy remains **Tile → Mosaic** (not Tile → Batch → Mosaic).
-See Section 3.1 for details on the data hierarchy.

 ### 10.2 Grid Configuration